Buckingham Palace is one of the world's most recognisable landmarks—known across the globe for its glamour and history.

-The impressive building, complete with 120 rooms, is just 11 miles away from the Queen's home in Windsor Castle, and sits within 21 hectares of land.
-So we’re sure the couple will have plenty of room whilst Buckingham Palace is being refurbished!
+The impressive building, complete with 120 rooms, is just 11 miles away from the Queen's Windsor Castle home, and sits within 21 hectares of land.

 In 1837, the lavish building became the official, principal home of the monarch.
-However, Buckingham Palace is not the Queen's permanent, or most-used home.
+However, Buckingham Palace is not the Queen's most-used home.

 However, in regard to Princess Anne's actual home, she also has a private residence she can retreat to.

 The Princess Royal lives for much of the year at Gatcombe Park in Gloucestershire, a privately-owned Grade II listed building.

 Although it was bought by one of the Queen's ancestors, Buckingham Palace, as like all Royal Palaces, are owned by the Crown Estate, and so made available to the reigning monarch in the same way that 10 Downing Street is made available to the Prime Minister.

 The Queen only actually personally owns two royal properties—Balmoral Castle and Sandringham House.